aticodein/getsby-resume/my-gatsby-project/src/data/experieces/experience-6/index.md

 endDate: 'Present'
 ---

-As the member of IT Triage Group working with organizations to solve their problems on their own website Front-end related remote working.
+As a member of the IT Triage Group working with organizations to solve their problems on their own website Front-end related remote working.
 Providing quick solutions and offering long term advice about how to identify, test or debugging different issues.